With Christmas fast approaching, you will want to make sure that your budgeting plans don’t get blown off course even before Santa lands.

 Ready to start saving for Christmas?

 (This post contains affiliate links.
-I may receive a small compensation if you purchase through these links which you do not pay extra.
+I may receive a small compensation if you purchase through these links.
+You do not pay extra.
 Please read my disclosure policy.
 Thanks for your support.
 Part of the proceeds will continue to be donated to the South Island Wildlife Hospital. )

 Christmas Money Saving Tip 1 : Go Treasure Hunting

 Go on a treasure hunt before Christmas.
 Look for unexpected gems in the hidden corners of your home.

 If you’re like me, your home and especially your garage, attic or basement are probably extra storage spaces for your unused, long-forgotten things, often packed into boxes.
 Think of the ‘treasures’ waiting to be re-discovered!